w3c/dwbp/README.md

 ### Contributing

-In order to keep everything synced and updated, you can follow these steps to configure a remote repository for your fork.
+In order to keep everything synced and updated, these steps are recommended to configure a remote repository for your fork.

 **Configuring upstream**